jijicanyu/Subdomino/README.md

 ## Features
-* Bruteforce subdomains with file 'names.txt'
+* Bruteforce subdomains with file 'names.txt' or custom
 * Detect subdomains using dork in Google
 * Auto ping of every detected subdomains
 * Generate report for every subdomains